jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/goals/2009-06-4-planning-plus-black-box-spec-part-a-initial-strategy.md

 ### Benefits

 This is one of the easiest topics left.
-The benefits of working out an easy topic is that the easy topics are most overdue, fastest to make, and because they are clear in your head they will also be clearer on paper, so it will produce better quality of documentation.
+The benefits of working out an easy topic is that the easy topics are most overdue, fastest to make, and because they are clear in your head they might also be clearer on paper, so it might produce better quality of documentation.

 ### Future